 - Disability acquired due to the veteran’s own willful misconduct (conscious wrongdoing)

-A VA disability lawyer may be able to help a servicemember who was dishonorably discharged upgrade their discharge status to regain eligibility for VA disability benefits.
+A VA disability advocacy group may be able to help a service member who was dishonorably discharged upgrade their discharge status to regain eligibility for VA disability benefits.

 Types of VA Disability Claims